PawelKwidzinski/PL-web-news/README.md

 # News-app
 https://pl-web-news.herokuapp.com/
 ## General
-Application to display headlines from Polish websites with 7 categories such as: general, business, sports, technologies, science, health, entertainment.
-Data is from [remote API](https://newsapi.org/account) and storage in remote MySQL Database.
-With each start of application database is droped and new data is uploaded from the remote Api.
+Application to display headlines from Polish websites in 7 categories such as: general, business, sports, technologies, science, health, entertainment.
+Data is from [remote API](https://newsapi.org/account) and storaged in remote MySQL Database.
+With each start of application database is dropped and new data is uploaded from the remote Api.
 ## Technologies
 * Java 8
 * Maven